jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 To set :math:`\beta`, we have the option of either using Equation :math:`(3)` to define it, or hard-coding it directly.
-Here, we will use :math:`(3)`, but future tutorials will just hard-code :math:`\beta`; we are more focused on something that works rather than something that precisely emulates biology.
+Here, we will use :math:`(3)` for the sake of a demonstration, but in future, it will just be hard-coded as we are more focused on something that works rather than biological precision.

 Equation :math:`(3)` tells us that :math:`\beta` is the ratio of membrane potential across two subsequent time steps.
-Let’s calculate this using the continuous time-dependent form of the equation (assuming no current injection), which was derived in `Tutorial 2 <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`__:
+Solve this using the continuous time-dependent form of the equation (assuming no current injection), which was derived in `Tutorial 2 <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`__: